 This is the first part in a mini-sequence presenting content from Keith E. Stanovich's excellent book What Intelligence Tests Miss: The psychology of rational thought.
 It will culminate in a review of the book itself.

 People who care a lot about rationality may frequently be asked why they do so.
 There are various answers, but I think that many of ones discussed here won't be very persuasive to people who don't already have an interest in the issue.
 But in real life, most people don't try to stay healthy because of various far-mode arguments for the virtue of health: instead, they try to stay healthy in order to avoid various forms of illness.
-In the same spirit, I present you with a list of real-world events that have been caused by failures of rationality, so that you might better persuade others of this being important.
+In the same spirit, I present you with a list of real-world events that have been caused by failures of rationality.

 What happens if you, or the people around you, are not rational?
 Well, in order from least serious to worst, you may...